cosmichackerx/cosmic-kotlin-bilingual-reference/README.md

     println("After swap (String list):  $stringList") }
 ```
----
-## 🧠 Mnemonic (Urdu-English Analogy)
-   "Main ke andar likho to mehmaan hai, bahar likho to makaan hai!"
-If you define it inside main(), it's like a guest — temporary and limited.
-Define it outside, and it's like a house — permanent and accessible from anywhere.
----
 ## 🔁 Refactored Example (Top-level Extension Function)
 ```kotlin
 // Extension function for MutableList<T>